-- In the 2024/25 financial year to date, the local authorities with the highest number of applications were Glasgow City with 18% of applications, North Lanarkshire with 8% and Fife and City of Edinburgh with 7% each.
-The lowest number of applications were from Orkney Islands, Na h-Eileanan Siar, and Shetland Islands, which each accounted for less than 1% of applications [Table 5]. - Similarly, the health board with the highest number of applications in the 2024/25 financial year to date was Greater Glasgow and Clyde, with 27% of all applications.
+- In the 2024/25 financial year, the local authorities with the highest number of applications were Glasgow City with 18% of applications, North Lanarkshire with 8% and Fife and City of Edinburgh with 7% each.
+The lowest number of applications were from Orkney Islands, Na h-Eileanan Siar, and Shetland Islands, which each accounted for less than 1% of applications. - Similarly, the health board with the highest number of applications in the 2024/25 financial year was Greater Glasgow and Clyde, with 26% of all applications.
 This was followed by Lothian and Lanarkshire with 14% each.
-The lowest numbers of applications were from Orkney, Western Isles and Shetland respectively [Table 7]. - Less than 1% of applications received in the current financial year to date were made by people living at non-Scottish postcodes [Table 5].
+The lowest numbers of applications were from Orkney, Western Isles and Shetland respectively. - Around 1% of applications received in the current financial year were made by people living at non-Scottish postcodes.

-Further information on the breakdown of applications within a local authority or health board can be found in the supplementary tables [Table 6, Table 8].
+Further information on the breakdown of applications within a local authority or health board can be found in the supplementary tables.